karava/stablo-pro/README.md

 SANITY_STUDIO_API_DATASET=production

 ```
-or you can directly replace the project ID in the `/studio/sanity.json`
+or you can directly replace the project ID in the `/studio/sanity.json` if you prefer.

 ```js
 // sanity.json